Where was God when I needed him?

 I didn't deserve this!

 If you are asking these questions, you are not alone.
 This is a very large topic worth exploring.
-It is healthy to explore these questions or frustrations as part of the therapy process along with any emotions tied to them.
+It is healthy to explore these questions or frustrations and emotions tied to them.

-Traumatic experiences force victims to confront psychological and spiritual challenges that are not familiar to the average person.
+Traumatic experiences force survivors to confront psychological and spiritual challenges that are not familiar to the average person.

 Trauma can call into question human relationships, rupture family attachments, friendship, love and community, shatter the formation of healthy self-identity, and erode belief systems that give meaning to human life and experiences.